Skip to content

 Characteristics:

-• Derivative: Constant (does not depend on input x)
+• Derivative: Constant (does not depend on input xx)

 • Use Cases: Rarely used in hidden layers due to the lack of non-linearity; sometimes used in output layers for regression tasks.